-Use and Design Allowed through a Development Agreement.
-A Homeless Services Use requires approval of a Conditional Use Permit pursuant to paragraph 2 below unless the City Council agrees to negotiate a development agreement.
+- Use and Design Allowed through a Development Agreement.
 The City Council may by resolution accept or decline to negotiate a development agreement that would allow a Homeless Services Use to be established and constructed in Bellevue pursuant to the provisions of Chapter 36.70B RCW and this section 20.20.455 LUC.
-Nothing in this paragraph shall preclude an applicant from requesting the Director to initiate processing of their application under the Conditional Use Permit provisions of Part 20.30B of this section without requesting the City Council to consider negotiation of a development agreement.

-2. Use and Design Allowed through a Conditional Use Permit.
-A Homeless Services Use requires approval of a Conditional Use Permit unless the City Council agrees to negotiate a development agreement pursuant to the process and decision criteria contained in paragraph 1 above and LUC 20.20.455.E.4 below.
-Where the City Council has not adopted a resolution to initiate negotiation of a development agreement to allow a Homeless Services Use to be established and constructed in Bellevue, a Conditional Use Permit approval shall be processed pursuant to the provisions of Part 20.30B LUC and provisions of this section LUC 20.20.455.
+Nothing in this paragraph shall preclude an applicant from requesting the Director to initiate processing of their application under the Conditional Use Permit provisions of Part 20.30B of this section without requesting the City Council to consider negotiation of a development agreement. - Use and Design Allowed through a Conditional Use Permit.
+Where the City Council has not adopted a resolution to initiate negotiation of a development agreement to allow a Homeless Services Use to be established and constructed in Bellevue, a Conditional Use Permit approval is required pursuant to the provisions of Part 20.30B LUC and provisions of this section 20.20.455 LUC.